 - Creating regular, relevant and helpful content is the best way to promote your business online.

-- It can take an average of 30 months (2.5 years) for content creation to have a significant impact on your business.
+- Consistency matters: it can take 30 months for content creation to have a significant impact on your business.

 - A website is not the end – it’s just the beginning